edwardl903/edwardl903/README.md

 ---

-🔭 I’m currently wrapping up my senior year at Tufts University, double-majoring in Computer Science & Human Factors Engineering and graduating May 2025.
+🔭 I graduated from Tufts University, double-majoring in Computer Science & Human Factors Engineering.
 🌟 Passionate about turning raw data into clear insights, building recommendation systems, and visualizing complex information for stakeholders.
 🎯 Seeking full-time Data Analyst roles where I can help organizations make data-driven decisions and optimize their processes.